stevencombs/retrocombs.github.io/_posts/2014-07-26-combine-evernote-postachio-create-a-blog.md

 Your post is now available to the world.
 You can use the Postach.io [dashboard](http://postach.io/account) to connect your Twitter and Facebook accounts.
 This will allow you to broadcast your new blog and post to your social networks.

 # Markdown support
 Postach.io [Markdown][4] support is experimental.
 Just visit your Postach.io dashboard and select the option to write in Markdown.
-I tried to a test post in Markdown but was unsuccessful.
+I did create a test post in Markdown but was unsuccessful.
 All the text was present, but the format was a mess and line numbers did not render sequentially.
 Seems they still have a ways to go on the Evernote Markdown support.

 # Format and multimedia
 Evernote allows you to easily insert formatted elements, images and audio within notes.
 Using the [Evernote](https://itunes.apple.com/us/app/evernote/id406056744?mt=12&uo=4&at=10l9vL) Mac app, these can be included with a simple drag and drop or click of the toolbar.
 Check out [my Postach.io test post](http://stevencombs.postach.io/use-evernote-to-create-a-blog) to see numerous examples.